carpentries-incubator/lc-webscraping/_episodes/04-scrapy.md

 ~~~
 {: .source}

+Note also the following additional changes:
+* Since `response.xpath(...)` will return more than one object (as many as there are URLs on the page),
+  we are using a `for` construct to loop through all of them.
+* We use the `extract()` method on the returned objects to extract their text content
+* As we saw earlier, the URLs extracted from the page are all relative.
+We must therefore append
+  `http://www.ontla.on.ca/web/members/` to all of them to make them absolute.

+We can now run our new spider:

 ~~~
 scrapy crawl getemails
 ~~~
 {: .source}

+which produces a result similar to:

 ~~~
 2016-11-07 22:55:19 [scrapy] INFO: Scrapy 1.2.0 started (bot: ontariompps)